Mermaids of Earth

 Sirena Mô, Mermaid of Mahon

-June 10, 2019 By Mermaids of Earth
+May 28, 2022 By Mermaids of Earth 2 Comments

-Mahon is a port city on the island of Menorca, not far from Mallorca.
-Mahon is also known as Maó-Mahón or simply Maó, which in the local pronunciation is shortened to Mó.
-Originally, in 205 BC, it was settled by and named after Cathaginian general Magon Barca, brother of Hannibal.
+Mahón is a port city on the island of Menorca, not far from Mallorca.
+Mahón is also known as Maó-Mahón or simply Maó, which in the local pronunciation is shortened to Mó.

-There is a well known legend of a mermaid who rescued the son of a Carthaginian general when he shipwrecked on the shores of what was then a barely inhabited island.
-The mermaid and the general’s son fell in love and had a romance, but he later died in battle.
-Since then the mermaid has been waiting for him on a rock, convinced that he will return some day. map
+According to the legend, the mermaid rescued the son of a Carthaginian general when he shipwrecked on the shores of what was then a barely inhabited island.
+The mermaid and the general’s son fell in love and had a romance.
+As is quite common in both Greek culture and in mermaid tales from around the world, a tragedy unfolds and the general’s son dies in battle.
+Since his death, the mermaid has been waiting for him on a rock, convinced that he will return some day.

 Siren of Mahon